resloved/xtext/README.md

 ## Resources

-X and X11 documentation contain some very murky waters.
+X documentation contain some very murky waters.
 Thankfully there were a couple hidden gems out there and I would have been completely lost without them.

 ### C